NDTV: 2015–2022: Government pressure and litigations

 In the meantime in 2017, the Central Bureau of Investigation (CBI) lodged a case against the company on allegations that it had defrauded ICICI Bank, and the offices of the company and residence of the founders, the Roys were raided by the bureau.
 The raid had come a day after an NDTV presenter had engaged in an argument with a spokesperson of the ruling party.
 The case was lodged on the basis of a complaint by a stockbroker Sanjay Dutt supported by the retracted Sunday Guardian article.
 It was noted that ICICI Bank itself considered the company to have returned the loan within a year and had not received any details of the case.
 The raids received condemnation and the CBI was accused of being under pressure from the government to act against the news broadcaster.
+In 2024, after the Adani Group takeover, the CBI investigation found that there was no wrongdoing in the ICICI bank sanctioning a loan of Rs 375 crores and closed its corruption and fraud case against NDTV founders Prannoy and Radhika Roy.

 In 2019, the CBI lodged a new case against NDTV on allegations that it had laundered money and violated FDI norms.
 According to NDTV, government agencies were lodging different cases and then deliberately stalling investigations as no evidence were found.
 In same year, the Securities and Exchange Board of India (SEBI) barred the Roys from accessing the securities market and from holding any managerial or board positions in the company for two years on allegations that the promoters had failed to disclose agreements to minority stakeholders of the company.
 In 2020, the Supreme Court of India quashed the ITD notice against the company on the grounds that its allegation contradicted the statements presented by the Revenue Department.

 In 2020, an independent technology startup Prashnam conducted a survey which calculated that NDTV India was the news channel with the highest viewership in the Hindi speaking states of Bihar, Jharkhand and Rajasthan, and the second highest viewership in the state of Madhya Pradesh, ranging around 23–24% of the population in the respective states.
 In 2022, NDTV pulled out of the ratings agency BARC as it was not satisfied with the changes introduced in the calculation of TV rating after the TRP scam expose.